 Bent Ronnestad 26:22

-I think it’s low hanging fruit, it’s much easier to do it than a long week intervention.
-So I think that’s probably the most important reason.
-And still, it’s kind of, as you say, kind of hot topic.
-So you still get the topics.
-But I think what we really need now is data over prolonged time showing the training effects.
-And I mean, it’s kind of similar with this molecular signaling, acute studies, we originally thought that, okay, if if these signals goes up, then this training method must be the best.
-But then it doesn’t seem to be so easy.
-And I think maybe that’s the case for this as well.
-But I think it’s kind of more robust than the molecular signaling stuff.
-And we have some indications that it can give good training adaptations.
-But it’s also seems to be not the best reliability and reproducibility, so it does change.
+I think it’s low hanging fruit.
+It’s much easier to do it than a long week intervention.
+So I think that’s probably the most important reason and still, it’s kind of, as you say, kind of hot topic.
+So you still get the topics, but I think what we really need now is data over prolonged time showing the training effects and I mean, it’s kind of similar with this molecular signaling, acute studies, where we originally thought that, okay, if these signals goes up, then this training method must be the best, but then it doesn’t seem to be so easy and I think maybe that’s the case for this as well, but I think it’s kind of more robust than the molecular signaling stuff and we have some indications that it can give good training adaptations, but it’s also seems to be not the best reliability and reproducibility, so it does change.
 So you can’t conclude after just one time in the lab.

 Rob Pickels 27:23

-So the issue that I have, though, is there are a significant number of interventional studies, whom we’re able to see differences in time at VO two Max, and improvements in exercise performance.
-But here’s an issue is whether or not that is directly stated within the research.
+So the issue that I have, though, is there are a significant number of interventional studies, whom we’re able to see differences in time at VO2 Max and improvements in exercise performance, but here’s an issue is whether or not that is directly stated within the research.
 I don’t know that all of these papers have utilized that as the metric that they were trying to define.
-Right.
-I think that we can infer this from a lot of the work that Dr. Seiler has done, I know that there’s work by blot at all and there’s other researchers as well.
-So, in my opinion, if we look at this as the gross recommendation of training intensity training at greater than 90% of vO two Max is proving superior to other forms of training.
+I think that we can infer this from a lot of the work that Dr. Seiler has done.
+I know that there’s work by blot at all and there’s other researchers as well.
+So, in my opinion, if we look at this as the gross recommendation of training intensity training at greater than 90% of VO2 Max is proving superior to other forms of training.

 Trevor Connor 28:24

-I fully agree with that look, you know these studies have shown these gains.
-So, some of the studies have done the hard work the turn study from the get side a lot from 2016.
-Even though they said flat out, you cannot say that that time of vO two Max correlates with performance improvements.
-They did a four week intervention with a lower intensity threshold type interval actually, they use my favorite interval five minute threshold intervals.
-And compare that to 62nd high intensity intervals and showed that the 62nd high intensity intervals produce greater gains and both vo two Max and threshold power.
-I do have one issue with that study.
-But let me cite another couple studies.
-There’s a few Ronna stat studies from 2014 2015 that did the same sort of thing.
-He did the hard work where he did an intervention did a lower intensity more threshold type steady interval.
-Compare that he was often using 32nd intervals in his studies and demonstrated again and again what he called superior improvements.
+I fully agree with that.
+Look, these studies have shown these gains.
+So, some of the studies have done the hard work.
+The turn study from the get side a lot from 2016.
+Even though they said flat out, you cannot say that that time of VO2 Max correlates with performance improvements.
+They did a four week intervention with a lower intensity threshold type interval actually, they use my favorite interval five minute threshold intervals and compared that to 60 second high intensity intervals and showed that the 60 second high intensity intervals produce greater gains in both VO2 Max and threshold power.
+I do have one issue with that study, but let me cite another couple studies.
+There’s a few Ronnestad studies from 2014 2015 that did the same sort of thing.
+He did the hard work, where he did an intervention.
+Did a lower intensity more threshold type steady interval.
+Compare that he was often using 30 second intervals in his studies and demonstrated again and again what he called superior improvements.

-Now the 2023 is here many of us are thinking about our personal and professional goals when it comes to goal setting what works and what doesn’t.
-Well, we have some guides that may help in our new craft of coaching module.
-Joe Friel share stories of three athletes and important lessons they’ve learned about setting goals.
-Get this season off to the right start, check out more at fast talk labs.com.
-The other point I wanted to make about this turns paper is that they do flat out as you said before they do flat out state, there is no correlation in this study between time at VO two max and the gains that we saw, in my opinion, I feel as though research like this ultimately needs to be repeated because I wonder if something like that as a statistical anomaly, right.
-And that’s the other side of all of this is there’s just mathematics that need to be done based on statistical power based on, you know, group size and effect size, in that even though significance was not achieved, it doesn’t necessarily mean that it wouldn’t be achieved.
-And I’m not saying that, to indicate that we should throw statistics out the window, this study 100% Did not find correlation between those two things.
-But I do wonder if with a different study design or perhaps different subject pool, if we would be able to see that.
-Now that shifts gears for me to this other point that I want to make,
+The other point I wanted to make about this turns paper is that they do flat out as you said before they do flat out state, there is no correlation in this study between time at VO2 max and the gains that we saw.
+In my opinion, I feel as though research like this ultimately needs to be repeated because I wonder if something like that as a statistical anomaly and that’s the other side of all of this is there’s just mathematics that need to be done based on statistical power, based on group size and effect size, in that even though significance was not achieved, it doesn’t necessarily mean that it wouldn’t be achieved and I’m not saying that to indicate that we should throw statistics out the window, this study 100% did not find correlation between those two things, but I do wonder if with a different study design or perhaps different subject pool, if we would be able to see that.
+Now that shifts gears for me to this other point that I want to make.

 Trevor Connor 30:52

-hold on before you shift to give validity, absolute validity, what you’re saying, Here’s a direct quote of that study, although time at VO two Max and VO two Max improvements were not correlated in the present study, likely due to high noise of time at VO two Max.
-It was a small study group.
-Yep.
-And I fully agree with that.
-So I mean, yeah, I’m not discounting that there is the possibility.
-Yeah, it just hasn’t been proved.
+Hold on before you shift to give validity, absolute validity to what you’re saying, here’s a direct quote of that study, ‘although time at VO2 Max and VO2 Max improvements were not correlated in the present study, likely due to high noise of time at VO2 Max.’
+It was a small study group and I fully agree with that.
+So I mean, yeah, I’m not discounting that there is the possibility, it just hasn’t been proved.

 Rob Pickels 31:17

 Yeah.
-You know, the direction that I want to shift to though is, you know, some of Dr. Seiler is research which is which is well known to us and well known to our listeners, and that is when Dr. Sylar and others looked at the training principles of endurance athletes, they saw very clearly what became the polarized training method.
-Right.
-And for those who might be new to this, the polarized training method is essentially breaking workloads into three major zones.
-Zone one is below the first lactate turn point, Zone Two is between the first lactate turn point and the second lactate turn point.
-And zone three is essentially everything that’s above the second lactate turn point.
-And that’s ultimately called this severe domain as other people would, would refer to it in the research.
-And Dr. Seiler found that the majority of training ought to be below that first lactate turning point, with some training being above the second lactate turning point.
-And if we correlate those values, the second lactate turn point is, and we’re making some rough assumptions here, very close to VT two.
-And V. T two is typically especially in highly trained endurance athletes, at least 75% of vO two max.
-So we’re talking about a relatively narrow window of very, very high intensity.
-And in my opinion, this is evidence that supports very, very high intensities, regardless of the length of time are going to ultimately be more effective than say, the longer interventional studies that you’re suggesting, utilizing these lower workloads.
+You know, the direction that I want to shift to though is some of Dr. Seiler’s research which is well known to us and well known to our listeners and that is when Dr. Seiler and others looked at the training principles of endurance athletes, they saw very clearly what became the polarized training method and for those who might be new to this, the polarized training method is essentially breaking workloads into three major zones.
+Zone one is below the first lactate turn point.
+Zone Two is between the first lactate turn point and the second lactate turn point and zone three is essentially everything that’s above the second lactate turn point and that’s ultimately called this severe domain as other people would, would refer to it in the research and Dr. Seiler found that the majority of training ought to be below that first lactate turn point, with some training being above the second lactate turn point and if we correlate those values, the second lactate turn point is and we’re making some rough assumptions here, very close to VT2 and VT2 is typically especially in highly trained endurance athletes, at least 75% of VO2 Max.
+So we’re talking about a relatively narrow window of very, very high intensity and in my opinion, this is evidence that supports very, very high intensities, regardless of the length of time are going to ultimately be more effective than say, the longer interventional studies that you’re suggesting, utilizing these lower workloads.

-I love that you brought up the polarized approach, because I want to go back again to this Bigley review, which gets referenced again and again and again and again.
-And, you know, I probably read this review in college.
-And don’t think I had the full understanding to really get everything in this review.
-And I will tell you rereading this or reading it, but felt like for the first time, this is just a great review, I highly recommend it.
+I love that you brought up the polarized approach because I want to go back again to this Midgley review, which gets referenced again and again and again and again and I probably read this review in college and don’t think I had the full understanding to really get everything in this review and I will tell you rereading this or reading it, but felt like for the first time, this is just a great review, I highly recommend it.
 It was published in 2006.
-So that’s before Dr. Seiler really coined the term polarized training.
-But you see throughout it, he’s bringing up the polarized approach again and again and again.
-And when he gets to his recommendations, even though he never names it, he’s basically recommending a polarized approach.
-And there’s a few things that are really interesting in that review along those lines.
-First of all, I will say he looked at all the current studies at the time is again 2006 has been better study since looking at whether you can say there are gains in vo two Max and basically said valid inferences cannot be made from the studies due to several methodologies, local limitations, only one of these studies reported statistical significant increases in vo two max that that was really interesting.
-But while he talked about for as you’re bringing up for high level athletes to see further gains, they probably have to do really high intensity and he actually makes the physiological argument which I think we need to go into.
+So that’s before Dr. Seiler really coined the term polarized training, but you see throughout it, he’s bringing up the polarized approach again and again and again and when he gets to his recommendations, even though he never names it, he’s basically recommending a polarized approach and there’s a few things that are really interesting in that review along those lines.
+First of all, I will say he looked at all the current studies at the time this is again 2006 has been better study since, looking at whether you can say there are gains in VO2 Max and basically said valid inferences cannot be made from the studies due to several methodologies, local limitations.
+Only one of these studies reported statistical significant increases in VO2 Max.
+That was really interesting, but while he talked about for as you’re bringing up for high level athletes to see further gains, they probably have to do really high intensity and he actually makes the physiological argument which I think we need to go into.
 He points out again and again and again that when you look at elite runners, top level runners, they’re actually doing very little high intensities.
 Matter of fact, he found cases where they were doing no high intensity and we’re favoring the slow and he even says when you get any level of athlete below these elite who have really seen all the gains from going slow.
-He says in recreational and moderately trained athletes.
-They’re probably going to see benefits from doing that lower and lower intensity.
-They’re actually going to see improvements in their vo to max without having to really beat themselves up.
+He says in recreational and moderately trained athletes, they’re probably going to see benefits from doing that lower intensity.
+They’re actually going to see improvements in their VO2 Max without having to really beat themselves up.

 Rob Pickels 34:59

-Yeah, in If I remember right, his moderately trained athletes were about 60 kilometers a week which convert to us distance is, you know, the most important distance in the world are 3637 miles 40 miles a week.
-So just to put what moderately trained is into perspective here, but and this is a place that I have issue vo two Max as a determinant of performance.
-I don’t necessarily think that we need to improve vo two max to improve athletic performance.
-And the difficulty is, we call these vo two Max intervals.
-And so the assumption or the connection that most people make is VO two Max intervals must be for improving vo two max if co2 Max doesn’t improve, they must not be worthwhile, right?
+Yeah and if I remember right, his moderately trained athletes were about 60 kilometers a week which convert to US distance is, the most important distance in the world, are 36, 37 miles.
+Yeah, 40 miles a week.
+So just to put what moderately trained is into perspective here, but and this is a place that I have issue.
+VO2 Max as a determinant of performance.
+I don’t necessarily think that we need to improve VO2 Max to improve athletic performance and the difficulty is, we call these VO2 Max intervals and so the assumption or the connection that most people make is VO2 Max intervals must be for improving VO2 Max.
+If VO2 Max doesn’t improve, they must not be worthwhile.

 Trevor Connor 35:48

-I was gonna say this to them.
-But I’m glad you brought that up.
-And many of these studies looking at time at VO two max talk about this producing a superior stimulus to improve vo two Max but I agree with you.
+I was gonna say this to them, but I’m glad you brought that up and many of these studies looking at time at VO2 Max, talk about this producing a superior stimulus to improve VO2 Max, but I agree with you.
 There’s not a lot of evidence.
-Let’s pause again and hear one more time for Dr. Rana stat and his thoughts on the purpose of different interval work.
+Let’s pause again and hear one more time for Dr. Ronnestad and his thoughts on the purpose of different interval work.

 Rob Pickels 36:08